How States Are Banding Together To Take On Trump

 "I do have more experience with the president than others, because I was in litigation with him for years over Trump University," Schneiderman says.
 "I didn't think this particular skill set would be so important, but it turned out, as of January, it was."

-New York officials are already playing a part in the Russia investigation and have reportedly helped federal officials looking into money laundering allegations against former Trump campaign manager Paul Manafort.
+New York officials are already playing a part in the Russia investigation and have reportedly helped federal officials looking into money-laundering allegations against former Trump campaign manager Paul Manafort.

-But Schneiderman says there's been a joint effort by a number of mostly blue states to block some of Trump's more controversial initiatives, in the areas of immigration, voting rights and the environment.
+But Schneiderman says there has been a joint effort by a number of mostly blue states to block some of Trump's more controversial initiatives, in the areas of immigration, voting rights and the environment.

 Some 15 states, including New York, Washington, North Carolina and Iowa, banded together earlier this month to file a lawsuit blocking the White House from terminating the Deferred Action for Childhood Arrivals program, which allowed some immigrants brought to the country illegally as children to stay in the United States.